azniosman/Assignment-3.11/README.md

 ## Deployment

-The Helm charts are configured to be deployed to the `azni-namspace` namespace on the `shared-eks-cluster` EKS cluster.
+The Helm charts are configured to be deployed to the `azni-mysql` namespace on the `dev-eks-cluster` EKS cluster.

 ### Prerequisites